JeffersonLab/halld_recon/src/plugins/Alignment/FDC_t0_alignment/README.md

 path_to_swif2_output_dir    .. absolute path to swif2 (standard and error) outputs path_to_pede                .. absolute path to the executable "pede".
 See https://www.desy.de/~kleinwrt/MP2/doc/html/index.html to install Millepede (="pede"). path_to_output_ccdb_sqlite  .. absolute path to CCDB SQLite file for output results.
-This can be the same as path_to_input_ccdb_sqlite. num_of_events               ..
+This can be the same as path_to_input_ccdb_sqlite. is_straight                 .. true or false. true for field-on analysis, and false for field-off (=straight track) analysis. num_of_events               ..
 Number of events which will be analyzed by Mille plugin.